SaidaTaisei/my_homepage/content/publication/Elsevier-CAS-2023/index.md

 The explainability of the constructed surrogate model and confidence assurance of the TL were then evaluated based on the percentage contributions derived using the estimated length-scales in the ARD kernel.
 Structural reliability analysis is the procedure of considering the uncertainties of multiple parameters for evaluating the limit state capacity.
 However, the number of parameters contributing to the output required for the performance evaluation is actually limited in many cases.
 This sparsity of the contribution can be estimated by using the ARD kernel.
 The contribution of each input dimension $c_i$, derived using Eq.
 (7) with the estimated length-scale $l_i$, indicates the extent to which the uncertainty of the corresponding model parameter affects the demand output.
 The constructed surrogate model can be accepted when the contributing model parameters can explain the structural response output behaviors from the viewpoint of the physics of the structure.
 Furthermore, the contributions of the common, source, and target parts, which are the summed contributions of the dimensions belonging to each part, calculated using Eq.
 (12), is used for evaluating the effectiveness of TL.
 Here, TL is considered effective when the contribution of the common part $C_c$ against $C_T$ is relatively high.

 <h2>2.3 Application example of TL-GPRSM</h2>
 A simple application example is shown to recognize the significance of TL-GPRSM.
-Here, the function models, fs and ft, are given as the source domain and the target domain, respectively.
+Here, the function models, $f_s$ and $f_t$, are given as the source domain and the target domain, respectively.
 $$f_s(\\mathbf{x})=2{x_1}^2+{x_2}^2+0.00001x_3+5$$
 $$f_t(\\mathbf{x})=2x_1^2-2(x_2-1)\\sin x_2+0.00001x_3+5$$
 where $x_1$, $x_2$, and $x_3$ are input variables with the range of $−1≤ x_i ≤1 (i =1−3)$, and the input vector is configured as $\\mathbf{x}=(x_1, x_2, x_3)$.
 Seeing the similarity between those two function models, only the terms of $x_2$ acts on the output differences between the models of source domain $f_s$ and target domain $f_t$, and contributions of the terms of $x_1$ and $x_3$ and the constant terms are the same in both models.
 In addition, the coefficient of each term indicates how much that term contributes to the output of function.
 It is obvious that coefficients on $x_3$ are relatively small in both models.<br>